While cybersecurity vendors continue to see increased growth in all types of cyberattacks, one type stands out:...

 The proxy networks also allow the attackers to choose source geographies for requests that are on a white list.
 The proxy networks are made up of [internet of things] devices in residential networks, and are more than an order of magnitude larger than the largest DDoS botnets, like Mirai.
 The size of the networks allows attackers to continually change the IP addresses they use.

-Bot management and anti-automation is a new space.
+Bot management and anti-automation is a space.
 Technology vendors are able to detect if a request is being made by a human on a browser or a bot performing credential stuffing or price aggregation.
 The techniques being used include biometrics -- an analysis of the interactions with keyboard, mouse movements, mobile device gyroscope and accelerometer to determine if a human is driving the session or if it is a bot.
 Many people still think of CAPTCHA as a defense for bots, but with advances in AI, bots are now more effective in solving CAPTCHA than humans.

 Dig Deeper on Emerging cyberattacks and threats